CMO Designer Knits - (Cherokee Maiden of Oklahoma Designer Knitwear)

 In 1990, another door opened for me when I was in a craft mall in Bartlesville where I saw quilts that excited my color senses thus found a new quilt designer, Bonnie Eggert..
 Working together either from the yarn to the quilt or from quilt to yarn, Bonnie and I combined our skills and expanded the styles of "Quilt-Knits" available from CMO from the Casual, to Evening wear.
 Continuing to explore the world of fabric with customer inspiration, I started some specialty machine quilting of my own to combine to jackets and vests also.
 As the exotic yarns market grew, so do my design combinations and fabric creations.
 This inspiration gave me the unique shrugs and shawls I call my Fun with Yarn creations.
 Luxury yarns such as alpaca and quality wools, silks and soysilk also add to the wonderful world of fiber I can explore.
 As always, I am looking forward to the next creation where ever the inspiration comes from.

-My family has consisted of Jack, my husband of 40 year, who went home to the Lord in 2007, 2 grown daughters, granddaughter plus 2 cats and now also a flock of chickens.
+My family has consisted of Jack, my husband of 40 year, who went home to the Lord in 2007, 2 grown daughters, 2 granddaughters plus 2 cats and a great pryrennee, and now also a flock of chickens.
 I have knit almost every day for the past 31 years, except for the six months I took off to make Angela's wedding dress in 1992, Kristin's wedding dress in 2000 and 6 months during Jack's last illness.
 The Lord has used my love of yarn, fabric and wonderful customers go forth and create again.

-As of the last of February, I retired from 20 years with ConocoPhillips and now Life continues with the Lord opening more doors to traveling to new shows, new customers and new galleries.
+As of the last of February, I retired from 20 years with ConocoPhillips and now Life continues with the Lord opening more doors to traveling to new shows (check the Shows Tab above to see if I am coming near you), new customers and new galleries.
 This is exciting because I strive to be customer driven and I will be meeting many more inspiring new friends.